Pooreffects/S4DX-mock-SPA/README.md

 - [x] Create data visualization on a responsive Bar component
 - [x] Make the orders grid responsive
 - [x] Create a loading spinner component
+- [x] Document the codebase and refactor some
 - [] Create Unit Tests

   ```